Physics-inspired spatiotemporal-graph AI ensemble for the detection of higher order wave mode signals of spinning binary black hole mergers: Introduction

-We showcase this approach in the context of a network of three ground-based gravitational wave detectors encompassing the twin advanced LIGO and advanced Virgo detectors.
-We present results for two types of astrophysical populations, namely, quasi-circular, non-spinning binary black hole mergers, as well as quasi-circular, spinning, non-precessing binary black hole mergers.
-We showcase how to reduce time-to-solution by using distributed training on the \href{https://www.alcf.anl.gov/polaris}{Polaris supercomputer} at the Argonne Leadership Supercomputing Facility, in which we used 256 NVIDIA A100 GPUs to train AI models within 1.7 hours, while also ensuring optimal classification performance.
+We showcase this approach in the context of a network of three ground-based gravitational wave detectors encompassing the twin Advanced LIGO and Advanced Virgo detectors.
+We present results for an astrophysical population of quasi-circular, spinning, non-precessing binary black hole mergers.
+We show how to reduce time-to-solution by using distributed training on the \href{https://www.alcf.anl.gov/polaris}{Polaris supercomputer} at the Argonne Leadership Supercomputing Facility, in which we used 256 NVIDIA A100 GPUs to train AI models within 1.7 hours, while also ensuring optimal classification performance.
 We also demonstrate that our approach presents strong scaling up to 512 NVIDIA A100 GPUs.
 We also used 128 NVIDIA A100 GPUs in Polaris and 128 nodes in the Theta supercomputer to process a decade's worth of simulated advanced gravitational wave data from a three detector networks within 3.5 hours, i.e., \(25,000\textrm{X}\) faster than real-time.